 Another legend surrounding this bridge involves a group of teenagers hitting a fisherman while he cast his line over the railing, causing his spirit to roam the surrounding area (though this sounds a little bit like the plot of I Know What You Did Last Summer).

-Located in Liberty Township, Butler County, Ohio, the Maud Hughes Road bridge is rumored to be haunted by numerous entities.
-According to Wikipedia, "Ghostly figures, mists, and lights have been reported, as well as black hooded figures and a phantom train."
+Located in Liberty Township, OH, the Maud Hughes Road bridge is rumored to be haunted by numerous entities.

-Another from Ohio, this Crybaby Bridge is located in Chardon Township in Geauga County.
-The bridge has been linked to another upper-Midwest urban legend, the Melon Heads, who like every bit of folklore, have a slightly different origin depending on the region, but are generally recognized as "small humanoids with bulbous heads, theorized in the 1970s, who occasionally emerge from hiding places to attack people."
+Another from Ohio, this Crybaby Bridge is located on Wisner Road in Kirtland.
+The bridge has been linked to another upper-Midwest urban legend, the Melon Heads, who like every bit of folklore, have a slightly different origin depending on the region, but are generally recognized as "small humanoids with bulbous heads, who occasionally emerge from hiding places to [hurt] people."